petabridge/akka-bootcamp/src/Unit-1/lesson3/README.md

 #### Are there different types of `ActorRef`s?
 Actually, yes.
 The most common, by far, is just a plain-old `ActorRef` or handle to an actor, as above.

 However, there are also some other `ActorRef`s available to you within the context of an actor.
 As we said, all actors have a context.
 That context holds metadata, which includes information  about the current message being processed.
 That information includes things like the `Parent` or `Children` of the current actor, as well as the `Sender` of the current message.

-These are all `ActorRef`s that you can use.
+`Parent`, `Children`, and `Sender` all provide `ActorRef`s that you can use.

 ### Props
 #### What are `Props`?